telerik/kendo-ui-core/docs/styles-and-layout/icons-web.md

         <span class="k-icon k-i-copy"></span> Copy
     </a>
 ```

 ## What Are Icon Fonts

 Icon fonts are fonts which contain vector glyphs instead of letters and numbers.
-They can be easily styled with CSS by using all styling properties that can be applied to a regular text in a modern browser.
+You can easily style them with CSS by using all styling properties that can be applied to a regular text in a modern browser.

 ## Why Use Icon Fonts